-We are still in the process of testing the survey with audiences to ensure it’s the appropriate length, so we’ll be providing respondents with information about the length of the survey.
+We are still in the process of testing the survey with audiences to ensure it’s an appropriate length.
+We’ll be providing respondents with information about the length of the survey in the survey invitation.

 Can I see the questionnaire before I register my organisation?